MattHeard/ruby_challenges_for_leah/99_bottles/README.markdown

 ## Testing

 There is a test script called `test.rb`.
-When this script is run on the command line with no arguments, it will print the output of the `sing` function, and tell you whether it is identical to the original.
+When this script is run on the command line with no arguments, it will tell you whether the current `sing` function prints the same output as it originally did.